alphagov/apprentice_quiz_app/README.md

 # Quiz Application in Rails

 This is a basic Rails-based quiz application that allows users to create quizzes and add questions to them.
 It provides a simple interface to manage quizzes and questions.
+I developed this as part of my journey of learning Rails as a student placement dev at the GDS.

 ## Features